isabelc/EDD-Related-Downloads/readme.txt

 1. Settings at Downloads -> Settings -> Misc tab

 == Changelog ==

+= 1.5.1 =
+* Moved the settings from the "Downloads -> Misc" to "Downoads -> Extenstions" tab.

 = 1.5 =
 * New: added option to choose sort order and orderby parameters.